-In honour of my most popular blog post of all time, I thought I’d start 2018 off with a big ol’ TAM Beauty haul.
+In honour of my most popular blog post of all time, I thought I’d start 2018 off with a big ol’ Revolution Beauty haul.

-The TAM Beauty site had a big sale over Christmas (at time of writing it’s still going on), so on Boxing Day I treated myself to a pretty large order.
+The Revolution Beauty site had a big sale over Christmas, so on Boxing Day I treated myself to a pretty large order.
 Incidentally, the very next day they came out with a dupe for the ABH Subculture Palette, so I ended up placing a second, smaller order anyway…

 I’ll be listing the RRP of each product as well as what I paid – some were on sale while others I paid full price – and linking to each on the website as well, in case you want to go grab your own.
 Some of these products are also available in-store and online at Superdrug (though not the entire range).